-The Company did not award stock based compensation during the nine months ended September 30, 2010 or 2009.
+The Company did not award stock based compensation during the years ended December 31, 2010 and 2009.

 Fair Value Measurements

 Effective January 1, 2008, the Company adopted the provisions of ASC 820, "Fair Value Measurements" ("ASC 820"), for financial assets and financial liabilities.
 ASC 820 defines fair value, establishes a framework for measuring fair value under GAAP, and expands disclosure about fair value measurements.
 ASC 820 applies to all financial instruments that are being measured and reported on a fair value basis.
 ASC 820 defines fair value as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 ASC 820 also establishes a fair value hierarchy that prioritizes the inputs used in valuation methodologies into the following three levels: